sarkarj/KafkaServer-Python/README.md

 ## Step 4 - Execute Python-Kafka client remotely

-Install Kafka-python using Python pip package manager in the local system
+Install Kafka-python using Python pip package manager in the local system to call the Producer and Consumer API

     pip3 install kafka-python

+Grab the IPv4 public IP address of the EC2 Kafka Server

 Create a Kafka [Consumer](./kafkaconsumer.py) and execute from [Jupyter Notebook](./Untitled.ipynb) or [CLI]((./kafkaconsumer.py)